 If you already have an older version of the Omnisend plugin for Woocommerce, you may want to go through the following steps to update it.

-- Copy the API key that is being used for this integration (available under My Account > Integrations & API > API keys)
+- Copy the API key that is being used for this integration (available under Store settings > Integrations & API > API keys)

 - Deactivate and delete the old Omnisend plugin